 The Secrecy Clause

 Ask a group of British people about animal testing in the UK.
-Ask about the scale and purpose of the experiments which take place, and about what types of suffering animals are subjected to here, at a rate of over 10,000 per day, and see what answers you get.
+Ask about the scale and purpose of the experiments which take place, and about the methods used on animals, at a rate of over 10,000 per day, and see what answers you get.

 There are some features of the UK animal testing regime we can be clear about.
 For example:

-Just 20 UK Government Home Office inspectors are responsible for ensuring compliance across the country, that’s the proper care and management of 200,000 living beings per inspector per year!
+The latest information obtained from the Home Office indicates that just 22 inspectors are responsible for ensuring compliance across the country.
+That’s the proper care and management of 150,000 living beings per inspector per year!

-Please write to your MP and ask them to contact the Home Office on your behalf to urge for a repeal of Section 24 of the Animals (Scientific Procedures) Act 1986.
+Urge your MP to repeal Section 24 of the Animals (Scientific Procedures) Act 1986.